 Developing your information skills will help you to locate, evaluate and use information effectively and ethically.

-Workshops: open for booking
+Workshops: Summer workshops open for bookings

 The Library has information skills guides and online tutorials ( listed below) to help you use their resources effectively.

 - Managing information

 - Keeping up to date with emerging research